a-dev-mobile/turn_gen/README.md

 Then run `flutter pub get` or `dart pub get` to install the package.

+## Use

 ### Enum

 ![enum_type](https://github.com/a-dev-mobile/turn_gen/blob/master/resources/enum_type.png)

-The figure above shows 3 options for using enum classes.
+The figure above shows 3 ways to use enumeration classes.
-And for each variant you run your own script, to determine the type of class enum you need to add to the argument `-t` the value of the script name and to the argument `-f` the path to the file
+And for each variant you run a different script, to define the enum variant, you need to add to the argument `-t` the value of the script name and to the argument `-f` the path to the file

 ```shell
 # 1